tjcrone/speclog/README.md

-SPECLAB
+SPECLOG

-This repository contains a set of tools for interacting with and logging data from cameras and instruments in the SpecLab.
+This repository contains a tool for interacting with and logging data from cameras and instruments in the SpecLab.

 Example usage:

   This will eventually work something like this:
-  > speclab -i ir -t 3600 outputfile.log
+  > speclog -i ir -t 3600 outputfile.log

 Options:
  -i name         instrument to log